Oneman: Career

-In 2014, Oneman and fellow DJ Jackmaster came together to collaborate on a new live music project under the name 'Can U Dance', a live DJ venture featuring back to back sets between the two DJs.
+In 2014, Oneman and fellow DJ Jackmaster came together to collaborate on a new live music project under the name Can U Dance, a live DJ venture featuring back to back sets between the two DJs.
 In 2014, they played their new show across Europe and joined the summer festival circuit at Field Day, Parklife, Exit, Dour, Dekmantel and Dimensions festivals.
 Can U Dance also recorded a BBC Radio 1 Essential Mix live at Glastonbury Festival 2014.

 In June 2016, it was announced that Oneman would be the summer resident DJ for London nightclub XOYO.
 The 13-week residency saw the DJ play and curate every Friday at the club from July to September 2016, joined by guests such as Gilles Peterson, Benji B, Wiley, Newham Generals, Lunice, Casisdead, Mount Kimbie and Skream.

 Releases

 In 2010, Oneman produced the Rinse:11 mix album, released by Rinse FM.
-FACT Magazine journalist Tom Lea stated in his review of the album that "Oneman, in his own, understated way, changed the face of British dance music."
+FACT magazine journalist Tom Lea stated in his review of the album that "Oneman, in his own, understated way, changed the face of British dance music."

-Oneman's mixed FabricLive.64 mix album in 2012, receiving critical response from Pitchfork Media and Resident Advisor.
+Oneman's mix album FabricLive.64 in 2012 received critical response from Pitchfork Media and Resident Advisor.